tengjian722/tengjian722.github.io/_news/announcement_12.md

 related_posts: false
 ---

-Please check out our new paper "[Curvature-dependent propulsion of elastic flagella](https://pubs.rsc.org/en/content/articlehtml/2025/sm/d4sm01548g)" is published in Soft Matter.
+Please check out our new paper "[Curvature-dependent propulsion of elastic flagella](https://pubs.rsc.org/en/content/articlehtml/2025/sm/d4sm01548g)", which was published in Soft Matter.
 This work has been awarded the Soft Matter Emerging Investigators.